robopuffin/SAFEGUARD/README.md

 ## 🚀 Status

 This project is under active development.
+Initial versions focus on simulation and visualization of discomfort-triggered restraint logic.
-The core logic will be implemented in Python for simulation-ready demonstration.
-Future versions may include integrations into AV software stacks or robotic control layers.
+Future versions may integrate into real-time AV or robotics stacks.

 ---

 ## 📜 License

 MIT — use, modify, adapt.
 Just don’t remove the brakes.

----

-Want help writing the first Python module next (e.g., `safeguard_logic.py`)?
-Or want a visual architecture diagram to drop into `/docs`?